Frederick A. Fox: Early years

-Frederick Alfred Fox, Jr. was born January 17, 1931, in Detroit, Michigan.
+Frederick Alfred Fox Jr. was born January 17, 1931, in Detroit, Michigan.
 His early musical training in his native Detroit encompassed the saxophone (with Laurence "Larry" Teal) and music theory and arranging (with Ray McConnell).
 He subsequently studied composition with Ruth Shaw Wylie and received the B.Mus. degree from Wayne State University in 1953.
 He worked for a year with Ross Lee Finney at the University of Michigan, but took a leave from his studies to tour as a jazz saxophonist (tenor and baritone), a career he gave up in 1956–57 to return to serious composing.
-Fox then came to Bloomington, Indiana, and the Indiana University School of Music (now the Jacobs School of Music), where he studied composition with Bernhard Heiden, and from which he was graduated with the M.Mus.
-(1957) and D.Mus.
-(1959).
+Fox then went to Indiana University School of Music (now the Jacobs School of Music) in Bloomington, where he studied composition with Bernhard Heiden, and from which he was graduated with the Masters of Music (1957) and Doctor of Music (1959).

 Composer, teacher

 After serving in various faculty and foundation posts in the United States, Fox returned to the Indiana University School of Music in 1974 as professor of composition.
 One of his first undertakings was the founding of the Indiana University New Music Ensemble in 1975–76, with himself as its first director.
 During his leadership tenure, the New Music Ensemble began to take its place as one of the foremost university ensembles of its kind in the country; it has since toured to cities such as Chicago, Washington, D.C., San Francisco, New York City, among others.
-Fox was appointed chair of the I.U.
-School of Music composition department in 1981, and lead that department for 13 years, a period during which it gained increasing recognition and became one of the highest-ranked programs in the United States.
+Fox was appointed chair of the Indiana University School of Music composition department in 1981, and lead that department for 13 years, a period during which it gained increasing recognition and became one of the highest-ranked programs in the United States.

 Notable students of Fox include: James Aikman, Margaret Brouwer, David Dzubay, Keith Fitch, Jeffrey Hass, Jeeyoung Kim, Robert Paterson, Mark Phillips, and Stephen Suber.